yramachers/PVTree/README.md

 due to unfound packages, you may need to add their install locations to `CMAKE_PREFIX_PATH` either in the environment or via `cmake -DCMAKE_PREFIX_PATH="path1;path2;...;pathN" <args>`.

+With newer versions of CMake and ROOT, you will see a warning about CMake policies from the `RootNewMacros.cmake` module.
+This can be ignored.

 Once configuration has run successfully, PVTree can be built via:

 ``` console